Settings for Second Generation instances

 - Public IP

 - If enabled, your instance is allocated a public IPv4 address.
-When you disable Public IP, that address is released; you can reenable Public IP later, but you will receive a different IPv4 address.
+When you deactivate Public IP, that address is released; you can reenable Public IP later, but you receive a different IPv4 address.
 By default, the public IP address is blocked for all addresses.
 Use Authorized networks to enable access.

 - You can add specific IP addresses or ranges of addresses to